 \subsection{Abelian motives}

 A motive $\mathcal{M}\in \mathrm{Mot}_k$ is abelian if it belongs to the tannakian subcategory generated by the motives of all abelian varieties over $k$.
-The main property of abelian motives we will need is the following theorem due to Andr\'{e}, \cite{andre1996Motives}, which improves Deligne's theorem on absolute Hodge classes on abelian varieties from \cite{deligne1982hodge}.
+We will need the following theorem due to Andr\'{e} \cite{andre1996Motives}, which improves Deligne's result on absolute Hodge classes on abelian varieties from \cite{deligne1982hodge}.

 \begin{theo} Let $\mathcal{M}\in \mathrm{Mot}_k$ be an abelian motive.
 Then we have

 \end{theo}